 Through WebRTC, Lifesize is able to deliver a reliable, consistent and secure experience to our customers with no ambiguity about how that experience is being engineered.
 While we aspire to earn the trust of every customer, we fully expect and encourage them to ask questions about how our service works — as they should with any application or service provider.

 Today, our cloud runs on Amazon Web Services (AWS), which provides a host of added security benefits, including best-in-class network firewalls, robust compliance controls and 99.9% guaranteed uptime delivered through highly secure data centers around the world.

 Additionally, Lifesize ensures comprehensive, secure video conferencing for our customers by layering on:

-- End-to-End Encryption by Default: 100 percent of communication on the Lifesize platform is secured by enterprise-class, 128-bit AES (Advanced Encryption Standard) encryption for media and TLS (transport layer security) encryption for signaling.
+- Encryption by Default: 100 percent of communication on the Lifesize platform is secured by enterprise-class, 128-bit AES (Advanced Encryption Standard) encryption for media and TLS (transport layer security) encryption for signaling.
 By default, every Lifesize customer’s connection is encrypted using single-use encryption keys.
 Additionally, since Lifesize was architected from the ground up using WebRTC, which mandates secure connections, every call — either through our native apps or browser-based web applications — is secured without exception.

 - Secure Data Storage: Recording and playback of Lifesize meetings is encrypted using 128-bit AES while in transit and 256-bit AES while stored.
 User passwords are always encrypted, and no plain-text passwords are stored in the cloud.